Signal integrity or SI is a measure of the quality

 multigigabit/s data rates, link designers must consider

-change levels at vias), noise induced by densely-packed
+levels at vias), noise induced by densely-packed neighboring

-attenuation caused by the skin effect in the metal
+caused by the skin effect in the metal trace and dielectric

-trace and dielectric loss tangent.
-Examples of mitigation
+loss tangent.
+Examples of mitigation techniques for these

 At